supercid/techdocs-wiki-tmp/Cart-tagging.md

 ### Adding support for advanced use cases

-Many ecommerce stores utilize SKU:s or "child" products that are sorted under the same "parent" product.
+Many e-commerce stores utilize SKU:s or "child" products that are sorted under the same "parent" product.
 To extend the above example with SKU support refer to this article: https://github.com/Nosto/docs-nosto-com/wiki/Extending-tagging-with-SKUs

-In cases where a product might have multiple prices in differing currencies you can also add support for multi-currency.
+In cases where a product might have multiple prices in differing currencies, you can also add support for multi-currency.
 Refer to this article: https://github.com/Nosto/docs-nosto-com/wiki/Adding-support-for-multi-currency

 ### Tagging the cart restore link